|

 5. Entering and Leaving the Sauna

-Also, make sure to enter and exit the sauna swiftly to avoid losing heat.
-You don’t want all that warm air to get out by keeping the sauna door open for too long!
-Always double-check that the door is fully closed behind you; it might need an extra pull to ensure it’s properly shut.
+Also, enter and exit swiftly to avoid losing heat.
+You don’t want all that warm air to get out by keeping the door open too long!
+Always double-check that the door is fully closed; it might need an extra pull to ensure it’s properly shut.

 6. Pouring Water on the Rocks